jyi/casino/experiments/README.md

 $ cd avatar
 $ python3 search-avatar-orig.py Chart_4
 ```
+This will follow the order from original tool for Chart 4.

 ### SimAPR and GenProg
 Since `SimAPR` and `GenProg` are stochastic approach, they need seed for randomness.